 - Add a cup of powdered sugar and process.

-- Add blueberries, lemon zest and vanilla, and process until smooth.
+- Add ⅓ cup of the blueberries, the lemon zest, and vanilla, and process until smooth.

 - Keep adding the sugar in half cups until you have a thick frosting.
 You might use more or less of the sugar in the recipe depending on how thick you want it and how much juice the blueberries release.